THE ROLLIN' INN

-When we started to refurbish the trailer in 2017 we were also just starting our own journey in terms of becoming more conscious of our enviromental impact.
-A journey that continues to grow, and not in small part contributing to why we have both recently turned vegetarian (don't judge us meat eating friends we still love you)!
+When we started to refurbish the trailer in 2017 we were also just starting our own journey in terms of becoming more conscious of our impact on our environment...David Attenborough he gets me every time!
+Its a journey that continues to grow, and not in small part contributing to why we both turned vegetarian in 2018 (don't judge us meat eating friends we still love you)!
 Its only baby steps, but baby steps gain momentum, hopefully...

 4. If compostable items are gauranteed to be disposed of responsibly then they are arguably the way forward (considering point 1 & 2 debatable), but currently we are not in a position where these are being disposed of correctly/responsibly in the UK.
 If they are sent to an industrial scale composting facility as its required (with actively managed piles of compost under controlled conditions) and fed a diet of digestive microbes, under the right temperatures PLA cups will break down in less than 2 months.
 But if put into someones garden compost heap, it could take more than a year, and if accidently sent to landfill and buried...it could take over a century (more than the recyclable plastic!)...and if they go into a plastics recycling bin they will contaminate the entire recycling process.

-For the above reasons we opt to use recyclable plastics, which can be recycled along with your standard home curbside recycling, a more realistic options for us and our customers.
-It also ensures we will not be contributing to contaminating any recyclable items by enabling well intentioned consumers placing disposables in the incorrect bins.
-It also allows us at public event to at least sort our own waste responsibly.
+For events where the organiser has committed to providing appropriately separated bins we use bio-degradable or compostable cups.
+If these are not available at the event and/or the client cannot commit to responsible disposal then for reasons explained on this page we opt to use recyclable plastics, which can be recycled along with your standard home curbside recycling, a more realistic options for us and our customers.
+It also ensures we will not be contributing to contamination of any recyclable items by enabling well intentioned consumers placing them in the incorrect bins.
+It also allows us at public event to at least sort our own waste and dispose of appropriately and responsibly.